D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI: Dataset Details

 \subsection{Preprocessed Dataset}

 Before training, we applied preprocessing to handle temporal offsets.
 Specifically, after applying a temporal offset $\tau$, only the sequences of action labels were shifted, while the observations remained unchanged.
+We use a temporal offset of $\tau$ = 100 ms to preprocess the training data for both the generalist and specialist IDM models.
 Additionally, we filtered out inactive segments where no actions occurred for extended periods to reduce noise and improve training efficiency.